MicrosoftDocs/security/zero-trust/dod-zero-trust-strategy-automation.md

 ### 6.6 API standardization

 Microsoft Graph API has a standard interface to interact with Microsoft cloud services.
-Azure API Management can be used to protect other APIs used by your organization.
+Azure API Management can  protect APIs hosted by your organization.

 |DoD Activity Description and Outcome|Microsoft guidance and recommendations|
 |---|---|